mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### Other Skills

 The above list of skills is certainly not exhaustive.
-Additional skills may be en- countered.
+Additional skills may be en-countered.

 ##### Creating New Skills: The experience rules of Book^2 indicate methods by

-which an individual can learn additional skills after he or she begins actively adven- turing.
+which an individual can learn additional skills after he or she begins actively adven-turing.
 Those rules also cover the requirements for creating a new skill not other-

 ##### wise detailed in the Traveller rules.
 For example, if a new weapon is developed